Xunnamius/hashnav/README.md

 	hashNav.poll();

 ###Public Method: <a name="PMI-registerObserver"></a>registerObserver
-Registers an observer with the HashNav object and set up a middle man to mediate between your observing functions and the `window` object in a cross-browser fashion.
+Registers an observer with the HashNav object and sets up a virtual "middle-man," if you will, to mediate between your observing functions and the `window` object in a cross-browser fashion.

 ####Syntax
 	hashNav.registerObserver(name, trigger, fn[, args[, bind[, scrlto]]]);